hashkat/hashkat/docs/tutorial07.md

 </p>

 As we can see from this plot of the tweet distribution, most agents have made 1 to 6 tweets in this simulation and that as the number of tweets increases, the number of agents that have made this many tweets decreases.

+The commands used to create this graph in 'gnuplot' were:

+`set boxwidth 0.75`

+`set style fill solid 0.5`

+`set xrange[0:]

+`set title 'Tweet Distribution'`

+`set xlabel 'Number of Tweets'`

+`set ylabel 'Normalized Probability of Agents with that Many Tweets'`

+`plot 'tweets_distro.dat' with boxes title ''`

 ## Next Steps